JDACS4C-IMPROVE/docs/content/QuickStart.rst

 Clone a Model of Interest
 __________________________
-Repositories for all curated models can be found on the IMPROVE github (LINK TODO).
-A summary of models can be found here (TODO).
+Repositories for all curated models can be found on the `IMPROVE github <https://github.com/JDACS4C-IMPROVE/>`_.
+A list of models can be found :doc:`here <DrugResponsePrediction>`.
 Here we clone the LGBM model.

 .. code-block:: bash